mgalgs/mgalgs.github.io/_posts/2011-11-30-elisp-pretty-numbers.markdown

   ==> "929,344,324,432,444.0"
 {% endhighlight %}

-With that function in hand, I wrote a little convenience function for looking at numbers:
+With that function in hand, I wrote a little convenience function to help maintain sanity while looking at ginourmous numbers:

 {% highlight scheme %}
 (defun my-prettify-number (n)